-This recipe is for natural rat poison and mouse poison that’s safe for dogs and cats.
-You’ll be surprised when you find out how simple it is!
+This simple recipe is for natural rat poison and mouse poison that’s safe for dogs and cats.
+You can kill mice with salt, rather than poison.

 I keep chickens and goats and where you have livestock, you can get mice and rats.
 There were rats at our farm before we moved here and getting rid of them has been tough.
 I can’t use poison around the livestock since they may eat it, or the dead rodents.
 And traps only do so much so what can I do?